TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Use the following snippet whenever you access a bucket through an index.
 We want to throw an error if we try to access an out-of-bounds index:

+  Note: This code snippet is unnecessary when implementing the Multipication method in your hash function , as the method inherently guarantees that the computed index will always be within bounds.

 ```javascript
 if (index < 0 || index >= buckets.length) {
   throw new Error("Trying to access index out of bounds");